carstenbauer/WorkshopWizard.jl/docs/src/troubleshooting.md

 ### IJulia fails to install a mini python

-In this case I recommend you install a global python separately and then use the steps explained above ([IJulia can't find my global python](@ref)).
+In this case I recommend to install a global python separately and then use the steps explained above ([IJulia can't find my global python](@ref)).

 On linux, you should use your package manager to install python and jupyter.